Cattle

 What SPCA Certified means for beef cattle

-BCS kept between 6 - 8.
+Action if Body Condition Score falls below 5 (scale 1-10).
 Ensure that cattle are healthy and in good condition at all times, so they are better able to cope with weather extremes.
-Take action if Body Condition Score falls below 1.
+Take action if Body Condition Score falls below 1 (scale 1-5).

-Troughs and drinkers kept clean.
+Easy access to clean, palatable drinking water at all times.
 Ensure that they have access to good quality water at all times.
-Access to water not harmful to health.
+Access to water to meet daily needs, water not harmful to health.

 Water testing.
 Ensure that they have access to good quality water at all times.
 No specific mention.